cetinogut/2023_climate-change-live-api/README.md

 ### Start the Project

-2. Now run the server:
+2. Now run the server i your localhost

 ```bash
 npm run start